mattjgalloway/pilapse/README.md

 ### Photo

 - `disabled`: If you want to disable it, set to `true`
-- `endTime`: Time to stop taking photos - will use sunset time if not set
 - `group`: Decides how to group the photos.
 By default, it's `D` (daily).
 Can also have `M` (monthly) and `Y` (yearly)
 - `interval`: [Cron notation](https://crontab.guru) to decide when this should run
 - `raspistillOpts`: Array of options sent with the [raspistill](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) command
-- `savePath`: Specified where to save your files locally
-- `startTime`: Time to start taking photos - will use sunrise time if not set